-This will be the title name for the integrated app.
-(The button that appears in a project page when the integrated app is added to the project has this name).
-This name has to be unique and cannot be used for any other integrated app in the same TeamForge server.
+This is the title of the integrated application.
+When the integrated application is added to a project, the button that appears on the project pages has this name.
+This name must be unique -- you cannot use it for any other integrated application on the same TeamForge server.